NickSterALPHA/PolarCode/README.md

 # PolarCode
 Implementation of polar code decoding algorithms

+# Struct of Project

+PolarCode.h - list of function, which helps to decode/encode msg PolarCode.cpp - implementation of function from PolarCode.h

+Simulation.h - list of function, which helps to simulate channel Simulation.cpp - implementation of function from Simulation.h

+Testing.cpp - main file

 # How to compile ???
 1) You need to generate objects files